 - Diploma Programme (DP): Age 16-19 (Class 11 to Class 12)

 The IB programs can be integrated into the local curriculum and Hindi can be offered as a second language in the IB Diploma Program, No examinations are conducted till the Middle Years Programme (Class 10) and it does not test the memory or the speed of a child but rather tests the knowledge of the child.

 The advantages of the IB Board

 - The students become more culturally conscious by means of learning a second language.

-- It is very beneficial for who may relocate internationally or pursue higher education abroad where other boards may not be recognised.
+- It is very beneficial for those who may relocate internationally or pursue higher education abroad where other boards may not be recognized.

 - It provides its students the opportunity to participate in a comprehensive knowledge of the subject of their choice.

 - The IB curriculum trains students in various aspects such as self-confidence, research skills, organizational skills, and self-learning.

 - IB curriculum gives exposure to quality curriculum, research abilities, and international outlook, and social service which prove beneficial to aspirants who aspire to apply to Universities abroad.